 Ever seen a gator-duck?
 The petrified skeleton of a merman?
-Or the UFO welcome center in a South Carolina man’s backyard?
+Or the UFO welcome center in someone’s backyard?
 Then you haven’t seen anything yet.
 Grab some snacks and buckle up.
-We’re about to take you to five of the weirdest roadside attractions in the middle of nowhere.
+We’re about to take you to 11 of the strangest roadside attractions in the middle of nowhere.

 Unless you take a wrong turn on your way to New Orleans, you likely won’t find the Abita Mystery House.
 That’s because Abita Springs, Louisiana, is a little off the beaten path.